Vermont Spay Neuter Incentive Program Returns to VVSA!

 Euthanasia is no longer the solution to this once long existing problem of over population.
 The answer is public access to sterilization and the education of those who provide care for animals.
 We're happy to report that euthanasia as a routine means of population control has become a solution of the past.
 This is due to the understanding and efforts of veterinary offices across the state that worked for the last 10 years to neuter animals for those unable to afford this critical procedure through VSNIP.

 The difference in the lives of thousands of animals and their care providers is measurable, helping assure that no cat or dog animal is euthanized for lack of space in a shelter or the inability to find a good home due to overpopulation.
 We thank our altruistic veterinarians for making this important program a reality!
-For inquiries, leave a detailed message with your name and telephone number at 1-802-672-5302.

 This program is not intended to be used over and over, but is here to help stabilize the number of animals currently in your care, and is limited in its funding.